ant-cantu/1-EC2_SixDigitManipulator/README.md

 This is a project I made for my computer programming class using C++.
 This project was created within the first few weeks of my class and is very simple and follows exactly what my professor wanted.
-I am limited on the techniques I can use based on what we have covered in our class textbook.
+I am limited on the techniques and methods I can use based on what we have covered in our class textbook.
 This assignment is coming from my second lab for the semester.

 The application takes the users inputs of a six digit number and manipulates it with the given instructions from the assignment.